 Any comments received along with responses to the consultation shall be collected by the Director and submitted to the Study Group for consideration.

-10.4.5.5 Those Member States who indicate that they do not approve are encouraged to advise their reasons and to participate in the future consideration by the Study Group and its Working Parties and Task Groups.
+10.4.8.4 Those Member States who indicate that they do not approve the draft new or revised Recommendation shall provide their reasons and are urged to participate in the future consideration by the Study Group and its Working Parties and Task Groups.

+Reason: to ease the consideration and the resolution of the objections.

-10.4.5.6 The Director shall promptly notify, by circular letter, the results of the above procedure for approval by consultation, indicating the date of entry into force, as appropriate.
+10.4.8.5 The Director shall promptly notify, by circular letter, the results of the above procedure for approval by consultation, indicating the date of entry into force, as appropriate.

-10.4.6 Should minor, purely editorial amendments or correction of evident oversights or inconsistencies in the text as presented for approval be necessary, the Director may correct these with the agreement of the Chairman of the relevant Study Group.
+10.4.9 Should minor, purely editorial amendments or correction of evident oversights or inconsistencies in the text as presented for approval be necessary, the Director may correct these with the agreement of the Chairman of the relevant Study Group.